holy-tao/AhkWin32Projection/README.md

 logfont := LOGFONTW()           ;Create a new LOGFONTW struct backed by a Buffer
 ```

+>[!CAUTION]
-Note that in the first case, where the proxy is created at an existing memory location, the script has no way to know whether or not the underlying memory has been freed.
-You can use `Win32Struct.Clone()` to create a clone of a struct backed by a `Buffer` if necessary.
+> When a proxy object is created at an existing memory location, the script has no way to know whether or not the underlying memory is valid.
+You can easily produce cause fatal errors by keeping references to proxies after their underlying memory has been freed, or by creating proxies at invalid memory locations.
+>
+> You can use `Win32Struct.Clone()` to create a clone of a struct backed by a `Buffer` if you need to hold on to struct values after the struct is freed.

 ### Arrays
 Arrays in struct proxies are themselves proxy objects extending [`Win32FixedArray`](./Win32FixedArray.ahk).
 These are typed, fixed-length arrays.
 The class mimics the applicable functionality of `Array`, allowing enumeration and access via [`__Item`](https://www.autohotkey.com/docs/v2/Objects.htm#__Item).